 As part of the project, 1350 teachers will be trained.
-It is reported that the training is completed in all districts except Wayanad.
+It is reported that the training has been completed in all districts except Wayanad.

-He noted that carelessness in social media activities put many people in danger.
-Most of the people have no sense on how to use social media and it leads to many issues.
+He noted that callous social media activities put many people in danger.
+Most of the people have no sense of how to use social media and it leads to many issues.
 The awareness programme aims to change this situation, he added.

 Cyber crimes, cyber security, Protection of Child Rights Act and POSCO act are included in the training session for teachers.
-Cyber Cell of police is also associating with the programme.
+Cyber Cell of police is also associated with the programme.